 HowAboutWe is a social dating service built to help people fall and stay in love by connecting users who propose date ideas.
 The dating site, which launched nationally in December 2010, quickly grew in size and had to ramp up quickly.
 HowAboutWe recognized that agile software development practices would allow it to better serve users at scale, and that it required project management software that would reflect and encourage those agile development practices.

 “We chose Pivotal Tracker because as our development team grew, we wanted to use agile software development practices and Tracker was built for those practices,” says Ruti Wajnberg, Director of Product, HowAboutWe.
-“We were using another tool but it wasn’t build for agile development.
-We moved out current work into Tracker and began using it to store future work as well.”
+“We were using another tool but it wasn’t built for agile development.
+We moved our current work into Tracker and began using it to store future work as well.”

 As a startup with a compelling and new approach to an already-competitive space, Tracker has complimented the HowAboutWe team’s need to rapidly deliver new features and iterate on existing ones.
 “Pivotal Tracker mapped well to our team’s processes,” says Wajnberg.
 Embracing agile development at an early stage enabled them to easily adopt the Tracker way, and set a standard for developer methodologies.